-Welcome to the website of the Western Orthodox University.
-Founded on 1 August 1945, the University is a private international Christian university that is today open to men and women of all faiths and backgrounds from around the world.
+Originally founded on 1 August 1945, the Western Orthodox University is a private Christian distance-learning international university that is today open to men and women of all faiths and backgrounds from around the world.

-Our highly traditional approach, very different from the standardized mass education philosophy prevalent today, is made possible by the University’s diversified model of operation.
-Affiliated campuses (currently located in Africa and Asia) and mentors are associated with the University in a number of different countries.
-At the affiliated campuses, students can prepare for degree and certificate awards, complimented by an external programme through which students who are not near a campus can still interact with a mentor face to face or by electronic means.
+The affiliated campuses are complimented by an external programme through which students who are not near a campus or prefer to study via distance learning can still interact with a mentor face to face or by electronic means.
 The modes of study available range from full-time campus-based classes to part-time individual mentoring at a distance, with much overlap between these methods.

-Mentors are co-opted as necessary from among the University’s Fellows, as well as from other academic institutions and established scholars, and oversee a programme of guided reading and written assignments tailored to the student.
+Mentors are co-opted as necessary from among the University’s Fellows, as well as from other academic institutions and established scholars internationally, and oversee a programme of guided reading and written assignments tailored to the student.
 The student body is currently concentrated mainly on theology, the humanities and business, including such specialisms as accounting and management, but also embraces some work in the sciences and in cross-disciplinary areas.
-The individually tailored nature of our programmes means that many non-standard and unusual academic specialisms can be accommodated.
+The individually tailored nature of the University’s programmes means that many non-standard and unusual academic specialisms can be accommodated.

-Our vision of education is one of tailored solutions for discerning high achievers who prefer the efficiency and freedom from bureaucracy that a private university can offer, rather than the mass market product available elsewhere.
-Our independent outlook allows us to place the learner at the heart of their own educational process, offering uniquely flexible programmes that are capable of considerable individual customization.
+The University’s vision of education is one of tailored solutions for discerning high achievers who prefer the efficiency and freedom from bureaucracy that a private university can offer, rather than the mass market product available elsewhere.
+This independent outlook allows the University to place the learner at the heart of their own educational process, offering uniquely flexible programmes that are capable of considerable individual customization.

 The activities of the University today also include significant responsibilities for archival preservation and dissemination.
 The University has an overall mission to collect information and resources concerned with the smaller Catholic, Orthodox and Continuing Anglican churches during the post-1866 period.
 This embraces a general scholarly interest in the modern independent sacramental movement both historically and in terms of theology and practice, and an ongoing programme of research.
 The European-American University Press provides a means for the book publication of its research output.